 \section{System Scheduling}

 Figure~\ref{fig:pipeline} shows the overall pipeline of xSchedule.
 First, the scheduler pre-allocates resources and prepares the necessary embedding information on the host side.
 Once prepared, the scheduler initiates the corresponding phases and hands them over to the engine for processing.
-Then, the engine manages the continuous execution of one prefill followed by three beam search and decode combinations.
+Then, the engine manages the continuous execution of one prefill followed by several beam search and decode combinations.
 Note that beam search and decode are tightly coupled, leaving no room for pipelining across phases.
 The worker is responsible for executing all tasks associated with a specific phase (e.g., prefill).

 Such a multi-level pipeline offers numerous opportunities for system-level optimization to improve overall execution efficiency.
 For example, the host-side scheduler concurrently processes requests by overlapping control and computation flows.
-Specifically, the \texttt{Schedule} involves device-side control (e.g., kernel dispatch), which can overlap with the \texttt{Beam} and \texttt{Pre-allocate} computations.
+Specifically, the \textit{Schedule} involves device-side control (e.g., kernel dispatch), which can overlap with the \textit{Beam} and \textit{Pre-allocate} computations.
 Moreover, xSchedule captures a series of device-side operations (e.g., kernels and memory copies) in the form of a graph and submits them all at once.
-This approach significantly reduces kernel launch overhead and enables execution without intervention, effectively lowering host-side scheduling time.
+This approach significantly reduces kernel launch overhead and enables execution without intervention.
 On the other hand, xSchedule strives to overlap host and device operations as much as possible.
 The filter mask generation is performed on the host side, overlapping with the device-side model forward pass that produces logits.
-In addition, the H2D transfer of the mask is performed concurrently with the \texttt{self-attention}, achieving overlap between computation and communication.
+In addition, the H2D transfer of the mask is performed concurrently with attention computations.